ShreyasASTech/debian-customisation/README.md

   - Uninstalls Firefox, Contacts, GNOME Terminal, Software Center, Gedit, Help.
 - Setup Multi-Audio - Adds ability to connect a bluetooth earphone and a wired earphone simultaneousily.

+## Prerequisites

+- Any version of Linux that is based on either Debian, Ubuntu, Arch Linux, NixOS, RHEL, or Fedora.
+- GNOME Desktop Environment installed and set as default.
+(Optional)

 ## Installation

 Execute install.sh as **normal user** from a terminal: